EddyLuten/mkdocs-alias-plugin/README.md

 ### Escaping Aliases (Escape Syntax)

 As of version 0.4.0, it is possible to escape aliases to prevent them being parsed by the plugin.
-This is useful if you use a similar double-bracket markup for a different purpose (e.g. shell scripts).
+This is useful if you use a similar double-bracket markup for a different purpose (e.g. shell scripts in code blocks).
 The syntax for this feature is a leading backslash:

 ```md
 \[[this text will remain untouched]]